Faisal-f-rehman/Roco222-labs/journal.md

 **$ ls**
-provides a list directories present in the current directory
+provides a list of files present in the current directory

 **$ cd /tmp**
 cd = change directory, in this example it changes directory to tmp